eclipse-ankaios/ankaios/tools/app_dev_container_base/README.md

     - protobuf-compiler
     - grpcurl

-- Podman 4 (daemonless container orchestrator)
+- Podman 4 (daemonless container engine)

 The control interface dependencies are essentially needed for use cases where your app needs to use the [Ankaios Control Interface](https://eclipse-ankaios.github.io/ankaios/main/reference/control-interface/) to communicate with the Ankaios orchestrator.
 An example use case would be to write a workload that requests Ankaios to dynamically start another workload.